 In addition, side-by-sides may only have the capacity to carry set passenger weights.
 Sometimes, owners may overload those vehicles with passengers alone.

-Overloading the vehicle can create several potential accident risks.
-First, overloading the vehicle may increase the risk of tire blowouts and other damage on the trails, raising the risk of an accident.
-Second, overloading, especially an unbalanced load, may increase the risk of a devastating rollover.
+Overloading a utility vehicle can create several potential accident risks.
+First, overloading may increase the risk of tire blowouts or other malfunctions while on a trail, increasing the risk of an accident.
+Second, overloading, especially an unbalanced load, may lead to a rollover.

 High Speeds